 I am not claiming to be an expert but I have talked with experts on arrowheads and have sat in on sessions of arrowhead and spearhead reproductions and attempted to make my own.
 North American arrowheads are considered much more complex tools than those in Africa but nonetheless many of the same principles of percussive flaking are involved.
 More importantly I have personally read more than 40 articles from the primary literature on stone tool production in Africa in addition to obtaining several book-length treatments in preparation to write several blog posts on the topic including these responses.

-Mortenson comes along and shows Dr. Snelling a picture from one of my blog posts and from that offer up a competing interpretation for Stone Age tools and artifacts that have been studied by hundreds of scientists that have devoted their lives to understand the origin and significance of these items.
+From Mortenson’s description it appears he showed Dr. Snelling a picture from one of my blog posts and from that Snelling offered up a competing interpretation for Stone Age tools and artifacts that have been studied by hundreds of scientists that have devoted their lives to understand the origin and significance of these items.
 They dismiss all that research with a piece of speculation about how post-Flood local catastrophic events may have “produced” many of these artifacts.
 Do they really believe that individuals that have devoted their entire lives to studying stone tools really have no idea how to tell the difference between a piece of rock that was produced by random bumping against another rock versus a deliberate strike of a rock with another rock guided by an intelligent being?

 Is Mortenson’s appeal to natural processes a hypothesis worth considering?
 It might be if it hadn’t already been considered, tested and rejected.
 If Mortenson were more familiar with research on Stone Age artifacts he would know that anthropologists and geologists certainly have considered and tested the possibility that rocks could bump into each other and the chips resulting from those interactions might be misidentified as the products from human processing of rocks to make tools.
 Many of the papers in the bibliography below include discussions about natural processes that could produce stone flakes and how real artifacts produced by intent can be identified.